 2.3 Experimental Design

-The experimental pots were placed in near Main roads (4 sites) of Abidjan highways and in Parks (2 sites) during three months.
-Within Main roads the pots were arranged in three rows separated about two meters between the rows.
+The experimental pots were placed near Main roads (4 sites) of Abidjan highways and in Parks (2 sites) during three months.
+Within Main roads, the pots were arranged in three rows separated about two meters between the rows.
 Each row was consisted of height pots (four pots in two replicates).
 The distance between two pots was 1 m and between two replicates in the same rows was 1 m.

 2.4 Heavy Metals Monitoring